ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 With Node.js you control the environment, not chrome, not firefox, not edge.

-For example you deicide which version of node to use and other variables of the environment.
+For example you decide which version of node to use and other variables of the environment.

 There are also some small differences in JS syntax when using node as we'll learn.